philipmat/philipmat.github.io/_posts/2011-05-07-jekyll_vs_hyde.markdown

 <A name="misc"> </A>
-## miscellaneous features and considerations
+## Miscellaneous Features and Considerations

 Both engines come with a **built-in web server** that allows you to quickly check how the generated content will look like.
 Jekyll's is based on WEBrick and Hyde's on CherryPy, so you will need to have the respective gem or egg installed.
 One of the features that makes Jekyll stand out is that it combines the server with a directory watcher which will continuously regenerate the files that have changed (run `jekyll --auto --server`), whereas for Hyde you will need to run the regen command each time you change a file by running `python /path/to/hyde.py -g`.
 In practice, this is an incredible time saver and Jekyll processes only the files that change so it is very, very quick.
 To give you an idea how fast this process is, consider that I have MacVim set to save the files whenever the window loses focus; I can `Cmd-Tab` to the browser window and by the time I get to issue the refresh page command, the changed file has already been processed.